 It does seem like magic, doesn’t it?
 The computer’s acting up, you reboot it, and poof, things are better again.
 At least for a while.

-It gets even weirder when you achieve the same effect just by shutting it all down and pulling the power cord for a while.
+It gets even weirder when you achieve the same effect just by powering it all down and pulling the cord for a while.

 A friend of mine once provided a nice explanation for the power scenario, and I can speak a little bit to the magical mess that is software.

 Become a Patron of Ask Leo! and go ad-free!